luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-Cache-for-Redis/README.md

 # How to create .NET8 CRUD WebAPI Azure Cache for Redis Microservice

+You can find the source code for this example in this github repo: https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-Cache-for-Redis

 ## 1. Create Azure Cache for Redis in Azure Portal

 ![image](https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-Cache-for-Redis/assets/32194879/479cab26-7920-4db1-8fc8-e4d4e541c560)